usersina/react-async-typewriter/README.md

 ## V. Roadmap

-- [ ] Create a better `getIterableJsonStream` schema that can consider nested objects and the presence of any symbol.
+- [x] Create a better `getIterableJsonStream` schema that can consider nested objects and the presence of any symbol.
+- [ ] Properly implement the auto-scroll functionality.